opensearch-project/documentation-website/_observing-your-data/ad/security.md

 You can use the Security plugin with anomaly detection in OpenSearch to limit non-admin users to specific actions.
 For example, you might want some users to only be able to create, update, or delete detectors, while others to only view detectors.

-All anomaly detection indices are protected as system indices.
-Only a super admin user or an admin user with a TLS certificate can access system indices.
-For more information, see [System indices]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/).
+All anomaly detection indexes are protected as system indexes.
+Only a super admin user or an admin user with a TLS certificate can access system indexes.
+For more information, see [System indexes]({{site.url}}{{site.baseurl}}/security/configuration/system-indices/).

 Security for anomaly detection works the same as [security for alerting]({{site.url}}{{site.baseurl}}/monitoring-plugins/alerting/security/).